Compare & evaluate (BYOE)

 • Tokenizer hash should match; the verify command fails if both hashes are present and differ.

-Use the same preset (--preset), and keep seq_len=stride for deterministic non-overlapping windows.
+Use the same dataset/evaluation configuration on both sides, whether that means repeating the same explicit flags or reusing the same preset (--preset), and keep seq_len=stride for deterministic non-overlapping windows.

 Why Compare & evaluate?